Tips For The Back To School Sleep Transition: Routine is Everything

 Read: Gentle Sleep Training with The Sleep Lady Shuffle

 Create a Simple Bedtime Routine

 Once it’s time to get ready for bed, it’s important to rely on a soothing routine to help signal that it’s time to wind down and sleep.
 If you haven’t established a bedtime routine, now is the time.
 Choose 3-4 items that should happen every night.
 This may include a bath, brushing teeth, laying out clothes/shoes/backpack for the next day, song, and/or story.

-Once you’ve figured out your daily routine (including mornings), you can focus more on bedtime and helping your children get good quality sleep so that they can perform well in school.
+Once you’ve figured out your daily routine — including mornings — you can focus more on bedtime and helping your children get good quality sleep.
+They’ll perform better in school and behave better at home if you do.
 In addition to the tips above, don’t forget to:

-- Turn off electronics (that means you, too!) at least an hour before bed.
+- Turn off electronics at least an hour before bed.
 The light produced by television, computers, smart phones, tablets, etc. can actually inhibit the production of melatonin, which can make it difficult to fall asleep.

 School is a big adjustment for children, even if it’s “just” preschool.
-It’s a period of turmoil, as she experiences routine changes, new expectations, and less “free” time.
-Make sure that you’re encouraging positive habits with quality down time after school and a solid sleep routine, even if that means making the change over the course of a few weeks.
+It’s a period of turmoil.
+She’ll experience routine changes, new expectations, and less “free” time.
+Make sure that you’re encouraging positive habits.
+Quality down time after school and a solid sleep routine will help, even if that means making the change over the course of a few weeks.

-A rested child will perform better in school, and be far more calm than one whom is overtired and in need of quality sleep.
+Once the back to school sleep transition is over, you’ll have a rested child.
+They will perform better in school, and be far more calm than an overtired child who needs quality sleep.